denten-books/plain-text/main.md

 Reconstructing the physical conditions of textuality reveals radical alienation from the material contexts of knowledge production on the part of readers and authors.
-Although literacy thrives, the very nature of what constitutes a literary text has changed with the advent of new material conditions.
-The changing circumstances threaten to reconfigure power structures implicit in the models of literary production, access, and distribution associated with the prevailing regime of paper and ink.
+Although literacy thrives, the very nature of what constitutes a literary text drifts with the vagrancies of changing material conditions and related practices.
+The drift threatens to reconfigure power structures implicit in models of literary production, access, and dissemination associated with the prevailing regime of paper and ink.
+That dynamic includes literary scholars.

-Text vs. literature.
+Who gets to author, who to distribute, what find, and how to interpret, are all cultural practices purposefully targeted for disruption--a popular code-word that promises revolutionary potential, but usually delivers merely yet another market model.
+Whether we allow ourselves, as literary scholars and engineers of the word, to be disrupted, and toward what ends, is a decision that must be taken consciously.

+Computation threatens the word no more than molecular gastronomy challenges the art of eating well.
+But what counts for good text--that changes with emergent practices of reading and writing that operate at scale hitherto inaccessible to the natural intellect.
+Forget big data: think medium data, about everyday things like the ability to search for that note that you for some reason sent to yourself by email, a few weeks ago, or to find that .pdf in the sea .
+The making of textuality aesthetic elements.
+The pleasure of intertextuality.
 Not just aesthetics, aesthetics packaged and consumed in a particular way.

+The meaning of text as fabric.
 Text as a field underlying television, law, medicine.

-The emergence of distant reading.
-Big data.
-Medium data: search interfaces.
-But it's not "free."
-Free as in speech and free as in beer.
-Close reading is still important, more agility to work at different scales of analysis.
+Inscription and the magic of text as something that braids the material and the ideational.
+Towards an critical ethnography of text, starting with this text: the 7+ hrs of average time the average person spends in front of an average text machine.

 ### 1.2.1 Common Contexts